-Rust has no variadics, so this is achieved via macros that generate separate impl code for functions with a number of supported arguments (in bevy up to 15).
-And then each of the arguments also implements traits.
+Rust has no variadics, so this is achieved via macros that implement traits for functions with a number of supported arguments (in bevy up to 15).

 }